 • a toilet seat riser with arms

 Remember to factor in lost income if you take time off from work for the surgery or during recovery.
-Talk to your employer and insurance provider to find out if you qualify for any disability insurance options that cover time off work.
+Talk with your employer and insurance provider to find out if you qualify for any disability insurance options that cover time off work.

 Disability insurance is a type of insurance that pays out a partial wage to employees who can’t work because of an injury or disability.
 It may cover time off that you need for surgeries such as TKRs.